 Keyword research is not an exact science.
 This is only one way to do it.
 Many SEO experts are using different tools so their process is different.
 You don’t have to stick to these steps exactly.
-Important thing is get a few ideas of where you can find keywords variations you might not think off and to understand the purpose behind this process.
+The important thing is to get a few ideas of where you can find keywords variations you might not think of and understand the purpose behind this process.

 Open your spreadsheet program and type in the most generic keywords you would use to find your store of products.
-Those will probably be you product categories, brands, phrases with location, etc.
+Those will probably be your product categories, brands, phrases with location, etc.

 We will use Paperistas in our example.
 The store sells its own brand and also other brands.